The Hidden Role of Anisotropies in Shaping Structure Formation in Cosmological N-Body Simulations: Results in simulations

 \section{Results in simulations}

 { We consider two CDM simulations described in \cite{Diemer+Kravtsov_2014,Diemer+Kravtsov_2015}.
-The ICs for the simulations were generated using a second-order Lagrangian perturbation theory code \cite{Crocce_etal_2006} that represents a refinement of the e Zel'dovich Approximation discussed in Sect.\ref{gen_ic}.} The first simulation, referred to as the \emph{small box simulation}, consists of $N = 256^3$ particles within a cubic box of side length $L = 62.5\,\mathrm{Mpc} /h$ (but, for simplicity, we limit the analysis to $L'=400$ Mpc$/h$) and an initial redshift $z=49$\footnote{Available at https://www.astro.umd.edu/$\sim$diemer/erebos/}.
+The ICs for the simulations were generated using a second-order Lagrangian perturbation theory code \cite{Crocce_etal_2006} that represents a refinement of the e Zel'dovich Approximation discussed in Sect.\ref{gen_ic}.} The first simulation, referred to as the \emph{small box simulation}, consists of $N = 256^3$ particles within a cubic box of side length $L = 62.5\,\mathrm{Mpc} /h$ (but, for simplicity, we limit the analysis to $L'=400$ Mpc$/h$) and an initial redshift $z_{\mathrm{IC}} =49$ \footnote{Available at https://www.astro.umd.edu/$\sim$diemer/erebos/}.
 The initial average distance between nearest neighbors is respectively $\Lambda \approx 0.25$ Mpc$/h$ and $\Lambda\approx 1$ Mpc$/h$.

-The substantial differences in particle number, box size, and initial redshift---and consequently in the average initial displacement relative to the pre-initial particle positions---between the two simulations allow us to investigate the impact of finite-size effects on statistical measures such as the two-point correlation function and the ADPD.
+{ The substantial differences in particle number (i.e., resolution) and box size between} the two simulations allow us to investigate the impact of finite-size effects on statistical measures such as the two-point correlation function and the ADPD.
 In both box cases, we select a two-dimensional thin slice of side length $L$ and thickness $\Delta z = 5$ Mpc$/h$ for the small box and $\Delta z = 10$ Mpc$/h$ for the large box.